 Therefore, focus on the cooling system of the power circuits, the number of various slots and video outputs.
 Also, do not overpay for 4 slots for RAM.
 It is almost impossible to overclock 4 RAM slots paired with any red processor of the latest generation.
 And if you succeed, then the increase in frequency will be very small.
 Therefore, our choice is 2 slots for memory modules.
-So we even manage to save a little.
-The following models will be a good choice:
+Here are some motherboards with different purposes:

 Graphics card is another most important component for gaming PC, and it’s costly.
 But modern technology offers the buyer a huge number of options, almost under $200.
 This is especially noticeable in the budget and middle price segments.
 While we are still waiting for a wide variety of non-reference modifications of the AMD Radeon RX 5700 and AMD Radeon 5700 XT, we have to choose between green graphics adapters.